 Scope

-The revision of this Recommendation updates the Cosecant-Squared antenna pattern and adds parabolic antenna distribution mathematical models for radiodetermination radar and aeronautical mobile system antenna patterns to be used for single-entry and aggregate interference analysis.
-Depending on the antenna 3 dB beamwidth and first peak side-lobe level, the proper set of equations for both azimuth and elevation patterns may be selected for the purpose of interference analysis.
-Both Peak sidelobe envelope patterns for single entry interferer and average sidelobe envelope patterns for multiple interferers are defined.
+The revision of this Recommendation updates the Cosecant-squared antenna pattern and adds parabolic antenna distribution mathematical models for radiodetermination radar and aeronautical mobile system antenna patterns to be used for single-entry and aggregate interference analysis.
+Depending on the antenna 3 dB beamwidth and first peak sidelobe level, the proper set of equations for both azimuth and elevation patterns may be selected for the purpose of interference analysis.
+Both peak sidelobe envelope patterns for single entry interferer and average sidelobe envelope patterns for multiple interferers are defined.

 Proposal

-The United States proposes to update the cosecant-squared equations description and add the parabolic antenna patterns equations to the ITU-R M.1851-1.
+The United States proposes to include a few editorial corrections to ITU-R M.1851-1.

 Summary of revision

-[Editorial note: To be completed]

-The revision of this Recommendation updates the Cosecant-Squared antenna pattern and adds parabolic antenna distribution mathematical models for radiodetermination radars and aeronautical mobile system antenna patterns to be used for single-entry and aggregate interference analysis.
-Depending on the antenna 3 dB beamwidth and first peak side-lobe level, the proper set of equations for both azimuth and elevation patterns may be selected for interference analysis.
-Both Peak sidelobe envelope patterns for single entry interferer and average sidelobe envelope patterns for multiple interferers are defined.
+The revision of this Recommendation updates the Cosecant-Squared antenna pattern equations and adds parabolic antenna distribution mathematical modelsto be used for single-entry and aggregate interference analysis.
+Given the antenna 3 dB beamwidth and first peak sidelobe level, the proper set of equations for both azimuth and elevation patterns may be selected for interference analysis.
+Both peak sidelobe envelope patterns for single entry interferer and average sidelobe envelope patterns for multiple interferers are defined.

-Editor’s note: typical radiodetermination radars use narrow beamwidth antennas in azimuth or elevation (height radars).
+[Editor’s note: typical radiodetermination radars use narrow beamwidth antennas in azimuth or elevation (height radars).
 Typical aeronautical mobile antennas are non-directive.
-Comparison between the equations and measured patterns are essential, before inserting 'aeronautical mobile’ to the title and other proposed revisions.
+Comparison between the equations and measured patterns are essential, before inserting 'aeronautical mobile’ to the title and other proposed revisions.]

 Attachment: 1